Puxtril/Warframe-Exporter/README.md

 1. Add the new enum value to `WarframeExporter::Texture::TextureCompression` (inside `texture/TextureInfo.h`)
 1. Add a new class inside `texture/TextureInfos.h`.
 1. Register the new class to `WarframeExporter::Texture::g_enumMapTexture` (inside `texture/TextureEnumMap.h`)

-## Adding a new Material format

-1. Add the new enum value to `WarframeExporter::Material::MaterialType` (inside `material/MaterialExtractor.h`)
-1. Add the enum value to `WarframeExporter::Material::MaterialExtractor::getEnumMapKeys()` (inside `material/MaterialExtractor.h`)

-## Adding a new Level format

-1. Add the new enum value to `WarframeExporter::Level::LevelType` (inside `level/LevelReader.h`)
-1. Add the enum value to `WarframeExporter::Level::LevelExtractor::getEnumMapKeys()` (inside `level/LevelExtractor.h`)
-1. Add a new reader class in the directory `level/types`.
-You should copy an existing class - the new format will likely be very similar to a previous one.
-1. Register the class to `WarframeExporter::Level::g_enumMapLevel` (inside `level/LevelEnumMap.h`)

-## Adding a new Audio format

-1. Add the new enum value to `WarframeExporter::Audio::AudioType` (inside `audio/AudioStructs.h`)
-1. Add the enum value to `WarframeExporter::Audio::AudioExtractorProxy::getEnumMapKeys()` (inside `audio/AudioExtractorProxy.h`)
-1. Add a new reader class inside `audio/types`, `audio/AudioPCM/types`, and `audio/AudioOpus/types`.
-You should copy an existing class - the new format will likely be very similar to a previous one.
-1. Register the class to `WarframeExporter::Audio::g_enumMapAudioExtractor` (inside `model/EnumMapAudioExtractor.h`)

-## Adding a new Level format

-1. Add the new enum value to `WarframeExporter::Level::LevelType` (inside `level/LevelReader.h`)
-1. Add the enum value to `WarframeExporter::Level::LevelExtractor::getEnumMapKeys()` (inside `level/LevelExtractor.h`)
-1. Add a new reader class inside `level/types`.
-You should copy an existing class - the new format will likely be very similar to a previous one.
-1. Register the class to `WarframeExporter::Level::g_enumMapLevel` (inside `level/LevelEnumMap.h`)

 # Building